Beta founding offer: lock in 50% off any plan for life, before the beta ends. Claim founding pricing →

 What it does

-PPL is the UK's neighbouring-rights society for recorded music, and the ISRC is the identifier it relies on to match a reported play to the right recording.
-Most station play logs don't carry it.
+PPL is the UK's neighbouring-rights society for recorded music, and the ISRC is a mandatory attribute in its repertoire database: the key it uses to match reported plays to registered recordings.
+Playout logs almost never carry it.

 Open Bulk Lookup